 Career development could mean anything from offering learning and development opportunities and tuition reimbursements for certifications or degrees to structured job rotations.
 Some companies have created mentorship programs, pairing executives with individuals just starting their careers.
-At Cigna, we leverage early career job rotation programs focused on providing diverse experiences and offer all employees access to a learning platform that includes courses beyond what is required to perform their jobs, including resources focused on professional development, leadership skills, and more.
+At The Cigna Group, we leverage early career job rotation programs focused on providing diverse experiences and offer all employees access to a learning platform that includes courses beyond what is required to perform their jobs, including resources focused on professional development, leadership skills, and more.
 These courses can help employees improve their job skills or learn about broader industry and business topics.

 A Bigger Push Toward Data-Driven Employee Experiences